Relations between Types

 At runtime we should have the ability to prepare (ie. assign a value to) the args that will be passed to Resolver.

-For example our Resolver has the arguments filter
+For example our Resolver has the arguments filter, limit, skip and sort.

 projection